equisoft-actions/docker-sast/README.md

 # docker-sast
-Action to run SAST on Docker images and ouput a SARIF report
+Action to run SAST on Docker images and upload a SARIF report to Defect Dojo.